lumeland/lume.land/CONTRIBUTING.md

 ### Pull Requests

-Before create a pull request, please read these instructions:
+Before creating a pull request, please read these instructions:

 - Make sure you have [Deno installed](https://deno.land/#installation).
 - One pull request per feature.
-If you want to do more than one thing, send multiple pull request.
+If you want to do more than one thing, send multiple pull requests.
 - Ensure your code is working properly.
 - Document any change in your PR description.
 - Make sure to read the pre-commit hook instructions to format/lint your code.